Comparing Team (NYSE:TISI) and E-Home Household Service (NASDAQ:EJH)

 |N/A

 84.9% of Team shares are owned by institutional investors.
 3.9% of Team shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary